-One of the most preferred destinations in south east Asia, next only to Singapore is Thailand.
+One of the most preferred destinations in south east Asia, Thailand is one of the most addictive places I’ve ever been to.
 Thanks to its currency rate ( Roughly 1 Baht = 2 Rs) , it’s a great choice for budget travelers who want to explore a foreign destination.
-Hence this Thailand 6 days itinerary should be ideal to plan your perfect international vacation.
+Hence wrote this Thailand 6 days itinerary that should be ideal to plan your perfect international vacation.

 Thailand , a country off the Andaman sea is surrounded by Laos and Vietnam in the north, Malaysia in the south and Vietnam, Cambodia in the east.
 Thailand is primarily known for its pristine beaches,resorts, coral islands, vibrant shopping, nightlife , massages and food.Over the past few years, it has largely shed its infamous tag for illicit activities and gone ahead to become a family/couple friendly vacation spot instead of a bachelor party place